Ameba-AIoT/ameba-arduino-doc/source/amebapro2/Example_Guides/Neural Network/Generative AI Vision.rst

 |image02|

-In this documentation, we will be using Gemini API for demeonstration.
+In this documentation, we will be using Gemini API for demonstration.

 Create your own Gemini API key in `Google AI Studio <https://aistudio.google.com/apikey>`_.